alphagov/prototype-kit-training/source/cheatsheets/command line.md

 Press **ctrl c** to cancel a running app.

+Press **cmd + K** to clear your terminal.
+This doesn't stop a running command, it just removes lines of content from view.

-Press tab to autocomplete a file or folder name.
+Press **tab** to autocomplete a file or folder name.
 You may need to press it a second time if there are no unambiguous matches.

 #### Getting things wrong on the command line